leffjesh/whippet/README.md

 ###Distance and Area Scoring

-Distances and area criteria "breaks" are used in calculating Conspecific score, Vector (mines, streams, streets) score, and Population Sizes scores with the following options:
+Distances and area criteria "breaks" are used in calculating Conspecific score, Vector (mines, streams, streets) score, and Population Sizes scores.
+The below options include defaults specified in WHIPPET manuals and others created somewhat abitrarily.
+Consider changing for your own purpose by modifying the .pyt file and adding your own options.

 ####Conspecific Breaks